-The Academy Trust has been in existence for 10 years, and is committed to continual improvement, which it achieves in a number of ways, including improvement planning, review meetings, continual professional development, lesson observations, performance management, self-evaluation, data analysis and action planning.
+The Academy Trust has been in existence for 11 years, and is committed to continual improvement, which it achieves in a number of ways, including improvement planning, review meetings, continual professional development, lesson observations, performance management, self-evaluation, data analysis and action planning.
 The Academy Trust also continually develops strategies to maintain and grow its pupil base, including looking for new schools and academies to join the Trust, and further improve relationships with our suppliers.
 The information in the "Achievements and Performance" section of the Trustees' report above provide full details of our achievements during the year and the standards of educational performance we have achieved for all our stakeholders.

-Whilst there were no periods of partial closure during the year ending 31st August 2022, school leaders have recognised and discussed the ongoing impact of the COVID-19 pandemic on aspects of school improvement, due to higher than usual levels of staff absence (isolation rules and COVID-19 cases), and impacts on pupil attendance (illness and requests for term-time absence).
+Whilst there were no periods of partial closure during the year ending 31st August 2023, school leaders have recognised and discussed the ongoing impact of the COVID-19 pandemic on aspects of school improvement, due to impacts on pupil attendance (illness and requests for term-time absence).
 These have inevitably affected pupil progress in both learning and social development in some cohorts.
+Robust action has been taken during the academic year 2022-2023, including regular meetings with West Northamptonshire's Attendance Team; a clearer policy and systems to advise parents of the children's legal entitlement to full-time education; and following the referral system to West Northamptonshire when necessary.

-However, leaders and staff have taken a proactive approach and have maximised the opportunities to support individuals, groups and classes through a range of methods, including high quality-first teaching, small group interventions and individual tuition.
+Leaders and staff have taken a proactive approach towards pupil achievement and have maximised the opportunities to support individuals, groups and classes through a range of methods, including high quality-first teaching, small group interventions and individual tuition.